 But then I read the next sentence.
 “These lines are distinct for most of us, BUT in early dementia patients, it can be tricky to tell.”

 Now, what the heck does that mean, tricky to tell?
 Could my forgetfulness seem normal, but because of some subtle signs, I could unknowingly be in the early stages of dementia?
 Should I still be worrying?

 It does give me pause.
 But there is one sign that gives me hope.
-I figure I can spell Alzheimer’s without looking it up, I’m okay.
+I figure as long as I can spell Alzheimer’s without looking it up, I’m okay.

 For those who have been diagnosed with dementia, there is hope.
 There have been huge investments in understanding more about the brain and what causes Alzheimer’s Disease.
 There are many theories including lysosomal storage.
 (I’ll have to ask my son what that means.
 He just received his degree in biology, so he should know, right?)
 But the most dominant theory is that Alzheimer’s Disease is caused by sticky brain plaques called beta-amyloid that have been found to build up in the brains of people with Alzheimer’s.